Tokelau Wedding Traditions Complete Guide for Modern Couples

 Fono a Kaiga (Family Arrangement Council)

-Modern adaptations (2020-2024): Virtual fono meetings now accommodate 50% of arrangements due to New Zealand diaspora participation.
-Social media announcements follow 30% of successful negotiations, while youth input has increased from 20% to 50% in partner selection.
+Modern adaptations (2020-2024): Virtual fono meetings now accommodate many arrangements due to New Zealand diaspora participation.
+Social media announcements often follow successful negotiations, while youth input has increased significantly in partner selection compared to previous generations.

 Pa Kahoa (Bride’s Necklace Ceremony)